 - This step will create a copy of the compacted and repaired database in the same location.

-Other than using the inbuilt utility tool compact and repair database, you have other options also to repair Corrupt Access Database.
-So, let’s see what are the other solutions available for Access database repair?
+Apart from the inbuilt utility tool, you have other options as well to fix database corruption.
+So, let’s see what are other solutions available for Access database repair.

 MS Access offers a freeware utility JetComp.exe, in order to repair mdb/accdb file created with Microsoft Jet database engine 3.x.